jotavejv/css-sass-debugger/README.md

 ![outline](https://github.com/jotavejv/css-sass-debugger/blob/master/outline.png "Outline option")

-If you want to change these options you can do it inside of `_debugger.scss` and modify them as you need. just it!
+If you want to change these options you can do it inside of `_debugger.scss` and modify them as you need.

+Just it!
 Be creative and debug your project in the best way.

 ## Todo
 - Bookmarklet or chrome extension